Research

 Paper | NBER WP No. 32024 | Minneapolis Fed IWP No. 84

-"Borrowing in the Shadow of China", joint with Astghik Mkhitaryan and César Sosa-Padilla
+"Borrowing in the Shadow of China", joint with Astghik Mkhitaryan, César Sosa-Padilla, and Zach Swaziek

 Emerging economies’ debt to China is large, non-marketable, and opaque.
 We study the impact that such borrowing from China–which is almost completely official debt–has on the equilibrium quantities and prices for marketable sovereign debt.
 We use a standard sovereign debt model with long-term debt and find that following a positive inflow from China our model economy chooses to re-balance its debt portfolio by deleveraging from market debt.
 In the process it pays lower spreads and faces less volatile consumption.
 On the other hand, when facing a capital outflow vis-à-vis China, the economy taps international debt markets, levers up on defaultable debt, and ends up paying higher and more volatile spreads in equilibrium.
 We contrast the model dynamics with panel-data evidence from emerging and low-income economies, and discuss its welfare implications.